intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 * These errors can become entrenched, forcing other implementations to be tolerant of those errors.

-In this way an flaw can become entrenched as a de facto standard.
+A flaw can become entrenched as a de facto standard.
 Any implementation of the protocol is required to replicate the aberrant behavior, or it is not interoperable.
 This is both a consequence of applying Postel's advice, and a product of a natural reluctance to avoid fatal error conditions.
 Ensuring interoperability in this environment is often colloquially referred to as aiming to be "bug for bug compatible".

 For example, TLS demonstrates the effect of bugs.
 In TLS {{?TLS=RFC5246}}
 extensions use a tag-length-value format, and they can be added to messages in